The ultimate guide to standard frame sizes

-1) What are the standard photo and frame sizes?
+1.)
+What are standard photo and picture frame sizes?

 |Standard Photo Sizes in the USA (in inches)|

-We measure picture frame sizes in terms of the size of the glass that fits into the frame.
-So the “size” of the picture frame refers to its inner dimensions.
-Its outer dimensions are greater.
-For example, if a 4x6 inch frame has a 2-inch wide moulding, the outside dimensions of the frame are 6-by-8 inches.
+At Frameology, we measure picture frame sizes depending on the size of the glass that fits into the frame.
+When you’re looking for the perfect picture frame size, the “size” of the picture frame refers to its inner dimensions.
+The outer dimensions will always be greater.
+For example, if you’re looking for a frame for a 4x6 inches picture and choose a frame with a 2-in wide molding, the outer dimensions of the frame will be 6x8 inches.

-Have you ever printed an image that you thought looked great on your device, only to receive a blurry or pixelated print?
-The issue here is photo resolution.
-“Photo resolution” refers to how many of your photo’s pixels fit inside each inch of paper when printed.
-The more pixels you have per inch of printed area, the sharper the resulting print is going to look.
+Have you ever wondered why the image you got printed turned out blurry or pixelated?
+The likely reason is because of the photo’s resolution.
+“Photo resolution” refers to how many of your picture’s pixels fit inside each inch of the paper it is printed on.
+The more pixels, the sharper the print will look.

 |Frame Size||Frameology Minimum||Recommended|

-If you upload your photos from Facebook, they can actually be a quite high resolution.
-It depends.
-Facebook used to save all photos at a low resolution, but now photos can be saved up to a width of 2048 pixels wide.
 What does this mean for framing?
-These photos may look great in frames up to 8x10 assuming you uploaded a high resolution file to Facebook in the first place.
+These photos can look good in frames up to 8x10 so long as you uploaded a high resolution file to Facebook in the first place.

-Regardless of how you upload your image to Frameology, we will guide you through the process and suggest frames that are an appropriate size given the resolution of your digital image.
+Regardless of how you upload your image to Frameology, we will always guide you through the process.
+Our frame experts will suggest the perfect frame given the resolution of your digital image.
+Get started today!

-- If you display a group of framed photos together, choose size based on importance.
+- If you display a group of framed photos together, choose based on level of importance.
 Your favorite wedding shot?
-You probably want to go with an 8x10.
-A fun but less substantial moment?
-Choose a 5x7 picture frame.
+You’ll probably want to go with an 8x10.
+A fun but less significant moment?
+Go for the 5x7 picture frame.

 Mats add an additional display element that complements the photo contained within.
 For this reason, many of Frameology’s wall frames contain an acid-free, museum-quality mat.